moby/moby/docs/reference/logging/journald.md

 The `journald` logging driver sends container logs to the [systemd journal](http://www.freedesktop.org/software/systemd/man/systemd-journald.service.html).
-Log entries can be retrieved using the `journalctl` command or through use of the journal API.
+Log entries can be retrieved using the `journalctl` command, through use of the journal API, or using the `docker logs` command.

 In addition to the text of the log message itself, the `journald` log driver stores the following metadata in the journal with each message: